Anil Purandaré (President)

 Margaret is a social justice activist and educator who has worked in women’s shelters and rape crisis services for over 20 years.
-A radicalized, Indigenous, queer, two-spirit person, she has spent many years actively pursuing opportunities to build an intersectional, anti-oppression analysis, which she shares through the development of programs, policies, curriculum and training.
-She has an MA in Learning & Technology and teaches in the Assaulted Women & Children’s Counselor/Advocate Program at George Brown College.
+An Indigenous, two-spirit person, she has spent many years actively pursuing opportunities to build an intersectional, anti-oppression analysis, which she shares through the development of programs, policies, curriculum and training.
+She teaches in the Assaulted Women & Children’s Counsellor/Advocate program at George Brown College.

 Ronnie is a social worker who has spent over 25 years working primarily with mothers and children.
 Known for her supportive and compassionate professionalism when serving marginalized groups, Ronnie is a strong believer that we are all capable of greatness when given access to the right tools and resources.